pretix/pretix-docs/docs/guides/two-factor-authentication.md

 ## Prerequisites

-Depending on the authentication method you intend to use, you need to have either a WebAuthn-compatible hardware token (such as a Yubikey) or an authenticator app (such as Microsoft Authenticator, Google Authenticator, or Bitwarden).
+Depending on the authentication method you intend to use, you need to have either a WebAuthn-compatible hardware token such as a Yubikey or an authenticator app capable of generating Time-based one-time passwords (TOTP), such as Microsoft Authenticator, Google Authenticator, or Bitwarden.

 ## How to